Zelenskyy Demands 'Strong' US Response To Latest Russian Air Assault On Kyiv

 Asked by a reporter at the White House if he is prepared to move to "the second phase" of sanctions against Moscow, Trump said only, "Yeah, I am."

-Washington and Kyiv's European allies have already imposed financial measures on Moscow following its Ukraine invasion, helping to cripple the Russian economy.
+Washington and Kyiv's European allies have already imposed financial measures on Moscow following its Ukraine invasion with a view to crippling the Russian economy.

 US special envoy Keith Kellogg wrote on X that the Kremlin's latest deadly attack on Kyiv "was not a signal that Russia wants to diplomatically end this war."